ksun4176/GuildBuild_Discord/api/README.md

 /servers
 - Data structure:
   - name: name of server
-  - discordId: ID of discord server
+  - discordId: ID of Discord server
 - /servers
   - GET: Retrieve all active servers
   - POST: Add a new server